-This one was too good to pass up.
-First off, “body-odor” as a protected condition under the Americans with Disabilities Act (“ADA”)???
+“Body-odor” does not seem like it could be a protected condition under the Americans with Disabilities Act (“ADA”).
 Depending upon the cause of the body odor, the condition actually might qualify under the right circumstances.
 Secondly, it underscores another way employers can run afoul of the ADA-it also protects employees who are discriminated against based upon their relationship with a person with a covered disability.

 In this case, filed in the U.S. District Court for the Southern District of Indiana, the plaintiff notified her supervisor about a co-worker’s “chronic body odor”.
 She later installed air fresheners around the office, which prompted other workers to do the same.
 After the worker with the body odor complained, the plaintiff was terminated for creating a hostile work environment towards her co-worker.